MarginResearch/cannoli/README.md

 ### Cannoli "client"

 Cannoli then has a client component.
-The clients goal is to process the massive stream of data being produced by QEMU.
+The client's goal is to process the massive stream of data being produced by QEMU.
 Further, the API for Cannoli has been designed with threading in mind, such that a single thread can be running inside qemu-user, and complex analysis of that stream can be done by threading